University Entrance Exams in 2025 (University Admission Campaign 2025)

 UEE is an entrance examination for master's degree program admission that includes a test of general academic competence (TGAC) and a foreign language test (English, German, French, or Spanish, depending on the applicant's choice).

-To enter any speciality (regardless of the form of study - full-time or part-time, state-funded or contractual, etc.), you must pass the UEE.
+To enter any speciality (regardless of the form of study - full-time or part-time, state-funded or contractual, etc.), you had to pass the UEE.

-To enter certain fields of study, applicants are required to take the UPEE entrance test.
+To enter certain fields of study, applicants were required to take the UPEE entrance test.
 This applies to the specialities in the following fields of study:

 - A: Education